ZhengyaoJiang/latentplan/README.md

 # Trajectory Autoencoding Planner (TAP)

 Code release for [Efficient Planning in a Compact Latent Action Space](https://arxiv.org/abs/2208.10291) (ICLR2023).
-We recommend to check out the [porject page](https://sites.google.com/view/latentplan) for a quick summary of the method and results.
+We recommend to check out the [project page](https://sites.google.com/view/latentplan) for a quick summary of the method and results.

 **Abstract**: